It consists of structures on either side of the third ventricle and includes the thalamus, hypothalamus, epithalamus, and subthalamus.

-The pineal body consists of human beings of a lobular parenchyma of pine nuts surrounded by spaces of connective tissue.
-The surface of the gland is covered by a pial capsule.
+The pineal body consists of human beings of lobular parenchyma of pine nuts surrounded by connective tissue spaces.
+A pial capsule covers the surface of the gland.

 In some parts of the brain, and particularly in the pineal gland, there are calcium structures, the number of which increases with age, called corpus arenacea (or “acervuli” or “cerebral sand”).

-The human pineal gland grows in size until approximately 1-2 years of age, remaining stable thereafter, although its weight gradually increases after puberty.
+The human pineal gland grows in size until approximately 1-2 years of age, remaining stable, although its weight gradually increases after puberty.

-High levels of melatonin in boys are believed to inhibit sexual development, and pineal tumors have been linked to precocious puberty.
+High melatonin levels in boys are believed to inhibit sexual development, and pineal tumors have been linked to precocious puberty.
 When puberty hits, the production of melatonin is reduced.

-In zebrafish, the pineal gland does not extend on either side of the midline, but instead shows a skew to the left.
+The pineal gland does not extend on either side of the midline in zebrafish but instead shows a skew to the left.
 In humans, the functional brain domain is accompanied by subtle anatomical asymmetry.

 Melatonin has several functions in the central nervous system, the most important of which is to help modulate sleep patterns.

-Light-sensitive nerve cells in the retina detect light and send this signal to the suprachiasmatic nucleus, synchronizing the suprachiasmatic nucleus with the day-night cycle.
+Light-sensitive nerve cells in the retina detect light and send this signal to the suprachiasmatic nucleus, synchronizing the suprachiasmatic core with the day-night cycle.

-The compound pinolin is also claimed to be produced in the pineal gland; it is one of the beta-carbolines.
+The compound pangolin is also claimed to be produced in the pineal gland; it is one of the beta-carbolines.
 This claim is subject to some controversy.